Start thinking outside of the box, Themeforest alternatives do exist, just not in the way you think.

-This is a straight forward question and in fairness with a clear outset you should already be finding themes or plugins to fit your needs.
+This is a straightforward question and in fairness, with a clear outset, you should already be finding themes or plugins to fit your needs.
 Search properly, Themeforest is not the be all and end all.
-There are a shed load of niche plugin and theme developers out there that are selling high quality product that can meet your needs.
+There are a shed load of niche plugin and theme developers out there that are selling a high-quality product that can meet your needs.
 Do a thorough search, take this for an example:

 Looking to set up a website for your local Church?
 Why not take a look at a specific company that specializes purely in the creation of themes for churches.
 See Church Themes they specialize in them.

-The simple answer is you’re buying from someone who know’s your industry, who know’s the niche you are choosing.
-Who better than a business who has researched their sector and knows it better than (per chance) even you?
+The simple answer is you’re buying from someone who knows ‘s your industry, who know’s the niche you are choosing.
+Who better than a business who has researched their sector and knows it better than (perchance) even you?

 How long do you think you will be using the theme or plugin if you find the right one?